Young Bankers Club

 At Fifth Third Bank, we believe we have a corporate social responsibility to bring financial education to the people of the communities we serve.
 Our Lives Improved Through Financial Empowerment (L.I.F.E.®) program does just that by delivering financial learning opportunities to people at all stages of life.
 As well as our Young Bankers Club®, L.I.F.E.® programs include:

-- Fifth Third Bank Financial Empowerment Mobile—40-foot vehicle transformed into a mobile bank providing access to products and services, free credit reports, financial education, and financial stability resources.
+- Fifth Third Bank Financial Empowerment Mobile—40-foot vehicle transforms into a mobile bank providing access to products and services, free credit reports, financial education, and financial stability resources.

 - Empower U®—a financial education program taught to employees of Fifth Third Bank clients and in the community.